Table of Contents

 Lastly, substance abuse plays a major role in domestic violence.
 Because violence is linked to poor decision-making and more risk taking, women who experience violence are more likely to suffer bad health effects.
 These effects include a higher risk for getting HIV as well as poor adherence to HIV drugs.

 Millions of people use substances in a controlled and safe manner.
 However, many people have a hard time knowing when their substance use becomes problematic or harmful.
-Here are some questions to help you figure out if you are abusing substances:
+Here are some questions to help you figure out if you are abusing alcohol, street drugs, or prescription drugs:

 - Have you ever felt you needed to cut down on your drinking or substance use?